• Skip to primary navigation

 Trans-Seasonal Mesh Top

-This lightweight crochet top pattern requires only basic stitches and the airy mesh transitions beautifully between seasons.
+This mesh top requires only basic stitches and the airy fabric transitions beautifully between seasons.
 Add length to create a beach coverup.
 Includes plus sizes.
 Guest design by Carpe Lana Co.

 Get the Pattern